geopython/pygeoapi/docs/source/cql-filter.rst

 **Response:**

 .. image:: /_static/cql-filter/example4.png
-   :scale: 100%
    :alt: example of cql query filter
    :align: center

-#.
-If there is a requirement to fetch only 5 lakes starting from index 10 and having filter as **id>10**. pygeoapi supports limit and startindex request parameters, so an API call is possible with CQL query filter along with other query parameters.
+* If there is a requirement to fetch only 5 lakes starting from index 10 and having filter as **id>10**. pygeoapi supports limit and startindex request parameters, so an API call is possible with CQL query filter along with other query parameters.

 **Requested API:**